OGMyst/Heavenly-Herb-Company/TESTING.md

 - CSS was checked on [CSS Validator](https://jigsaw.w3.org/css-validator/).
 - JavaScript was checked on [JS Hint Validator](https://jshint.com/).
 - Python was checked on [PEP8 online check](http://pep8online.com/).

-### Exceptions
-Certain code which returns an error when passed through a validator have been left in because they fall under these categories:
-- Code provided by libraries - in settings.py there is code that are too long which is how it was written when the django project was created.
-- Code taken from the code institute example project - Unless I thought it broke clean code rules unintentionally I didn't change the code to follow the guidelines since I trust the course to provide clean code.
-- Line too long where making a new line isn't possible - For python files certain lines shouldn't be broken i.e. split_filtered_products=all_products.filter(category__name__in=split_category)[start_point:end_point]
-- HTML Templates extending the base: All templates, outside of the base, are missing the the header and !DOCTYPE so show an error on being passed through the validator.

 ## Responsiveness